MaaAssistantArknights/maa-cli/maa-cli/docs/en-US/config.md

 description = "medicine to use"
 ```

-For `Input` type, a prompt will be shown to ask user to input a value.
-If the default value is given, it will be used if user input empty value, otherwise it will re-prompt.
+For an `Input` type, a prompt will be shown to ask the user to input a value.
+If the default value is given, it will be used if the user inputs an empty value, otherwise, it will re-prompt.
-For `Select` type, a prompt will be shown to ask user to input an index or custom value (if `allow_custom` is `true`).
-If the default index is given, it will be used if user input empty value, otherwise it will re-prompt.
+For `Select` type, a prompt will be shown to ask the user to input an index or custom value (if `allow_custom` is `true`).
+If the default index is given, it will be used if the user inputs an empty value, otherwise, it will re-prompt.

-`--batch` option can be used to run tasks in batch mode, which will use default value for all inputs and panic if no default value is given.
+`--batch` option can be used to run tasks in batch mode, which will use the default value for all inputs and panic if no default value is given.

-## `MaaCore` related configurations
+## MaaCore related configurations

-The related configurations of `MaaCore` is located in `$MAA_CONFIG_DIR/asst.toml`.
-The current available configurations are:
+The related configuration file of MaaCore is located in `$MAA_CONFIG_DIR/asst.toml`.
+The currently available configurations are:

 ```toml
 [connection]